Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/3-analyze-data-create-excel-spreadsheet.md

     workbook.save('delays.xlsx')
 	```

     This code begins by creating a `Workbook` object, getting a reference to the active worksheet, and adding rows to the worksheet.
-The first cell in each row contains an airport code, and the second contains the average departure delay for flights originating from that airport.
+The first cell in each row contains an airport code; the second contains the average departure delay for flights originating from that airport.
 It then creates a `BarChart` object and adds it to the worksheet.
 The `BarChart` object gets it data from the rows and columns added previously.

 1. Use the following command to execute **chart_delays.py** again: